Javonet/javonet-docs/v2/getting-started/getting-started-java.md

 ## Install Javonet for Java

-Javonet is available as a Jar library.
-To get the library please contact support@javonet.com.
+Javonet is available as a [JAR library ](https://download.javonet.com/Javonet_2.0_JVM.zip) and can be used as any other JAR package.
+Javonet 2 is recommended for most applications.

+Javonet 1.0 in some cases may be more appropriate (f.e. for embedding .NET UI controls (WPF or WinForms) in Java AWT/Swing or JavaFX).

 ## Activate Javonet